|

 Is

-there any historical reality behind this story, which first appears hundreds of
+there any historical reality behind this story, which first appears long after the time of Daniel?
+Though

 the Greek Septuagint (LXX), compiled by Jews in Alexandria, includes it among the writings of